Song

 How much did All I Want for Christmas Is You make in total?

-All I Want for Christmas Is You is currently modeled at Lifetime value depends on how long All I Want for Christmas Is You keeps playlist, search, and catalog demand beyond the current annual modeled range. in lifetime earnings, based on the annual range and long-tail replay assumptions shown on this page.
+All I Want for Christmas Is You does not have a public audited lifetime total.
+Lifetime value depends on how long All I Want for Christmas Is You keeps playlist, search, and catalog demand beyond the current annual modeled range.

 How much does All I Want for Christmas Is You make per stream?